williamtbarker/williamtbarker.github.io/README.md

 # William Barker, PhD

 ## About Me
 I am a PhD Chemist and Microbiologist with a strong passion for leveraging data science and machine learning in the pharmaceutical industry.
 My academic and professional journey has equipped me with a deep understanding of these domains, and I am skilled in Python, SQL, R, and Bash scripting.
 I specialize in applying machine learning techniques to complex biological and chemical datasets to gain actionable insights.
-I enjoy using data as a storytelling tool.
+I enjoy using data as a narrative tool.

 ## Skills
 - **Programming Languages:** Python, R, SQL, Bash